SorceressLyra/DiscordXboxController/README.md

 ## What do I use it for?
 This tool is perfect for streams such as 'Twitch Plays Pokemon' but where you want to very directly limit whose in control, i.e. a discord community!
 I intend to make it possible to set a role limit or channel limit on it in the future.

+## Where do I add my token?
+When you have created a discord application and bot you need to add your token to the bot, luckily you don't need to touch any code for this.

+All you have to do is to go to your appdata\roaming, add a folder called BotToken and then add your token in there saved within a txt file, the software will automatically grab the token from there.

+`C:\Users\USER\AppData\Roaming\BotToken\token.txt`